Aditya-1208/SurveilHub/Contributing.md

     - Here replace YOUR_USERNAME and YOUR_PASSWORD with your previously created username and password
     - Incase you did not create a new user, use `root` as `username` and the corresponding password as `password`

+## Test the Database setup

+- Run the flask shell from CLI

+    `Flask shell`

+- Print the db instance

+    ```
+    from app.extensions import db
+    print(db)
+    ```

+    - You should see a SQLAlchemy instance with your db connection URI, which confirms that the database connection is setup correctly!

 <br/>

 # Guidelines to follow